bocajspear1/fakernet/README.md

 Be sure your user is the `docker` group so they can execute Docker commands

 For the sake of security, set Docker to run containers unprivileged.
+In `/etc/docker/daemon.json`:
 ```
 {
   "userns-remap": "default"